bekk/bekk-christmas/post/react/draft-back-to-basics.md

 authors:
   - Aryan Iranzamini
 ---
-It's so easy nowadays to get a web application up and running in just a couple of minutes.
-We've got tools like Create-react-app, React boilerplate, Slingshot etc., which let developers set up and prototype anything blazing fast.
-These tools come with Webpack, Babel and more already configured for you, so you don't have to know anything about it or what it is used for.
-This is obviously very valuable and cost-effective, but we also have to remember to keep in touch with our roots and get some sense of what is going on under the hood.
-So for today's topic we will be going back to the basics and see how we can set up most of what we need from scratch!

 ### Introduction - Setting up the project

-You can get far by just using React together with Webpack and Babel, and that is exactly what we'll be looking at in this article.
+Today we will looking at how one could set up a simple React application from scratch.
+You can get far by just using React together with Webpack and Babel, and that is exactly what we'll be looking at.
 The way we will do this is by first setting up a simple application that is displaying some text using JavaScript and HTML.
-Then throughout the article we will be adding Webpack, Babel and React to see how one would go about it and what it actually does to the project.
+Then throughout the article we will be adding Webpack, Babel and React to see how one would go about it and how it affects the code/project.

 Lets start off by just adding an empty HTML file that imports Lodash:\
 `index.html`